DieSchittigs/contao-content-api-bundle/readme.md

 website in [React.js](https://facebook.github.io/react/), [Angular](https://angular.io/), [vue](https://vuejs.org/), or any other
 JS-framework.
 All while still using the great Contao Backend.

-Now that Contao 4 matures, we decided to Open Source our efforts.
-Mainly to get feedback and maybe even contribution from the community.

 ## Requirements

 You'll need an up-and-running **Contao 4.4.x** installation.